mangila/yakvs/README.md

 * Virtual Threads
 * Protocol buffers

+## Driver
+To start the server with the Driver code start the main method in YakvsDriver.

 ## server.yml

 * name = the name for the proto file saved on disk